adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 - A mail client which is actually a fork of Geary.

-- A music player which looks so much like rythmbox.
-It most likely started life as a rythmbox fork.
+- A music player which looks so much like rythmbox, it might as well be a fork.

-- A terrible web browser, Epiphany that seems to be ___opinioniated on the websites it chooses to open___.
+- A ___terrible___ web browser, Epiphany.

 - A calendar that works.

+- A dock

 The Elementary team maintain a very much comprehensive list [on their website][elementary]{:target="_blank"} and you'd want to take a look at that.

+> Nice read - [Busting major myths around Elementary Os](https://medium.com/elementaryos/busting-major-myths-around-elementary-os-bd966402a9c2#.81r8vezmk){:target:"_blank"}

 How about installation of new stuffs ?